ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 This command produces a native executable called `ergotool`.
-This executable isn’t a launcher for the JVM, it doesn’t link to the JVM, and it doesn’t bundle the JVM in any way. `native-image` compile out ErgoToolJava code, and any Java libraries it depends on, all the way down to simple machine code.
+This executable isn’t a launcher for the JVM, it doesn’t link to the JVM, and it doesn’t bundle the JVM in any way. `native-image` compile out FreezeCoin code, and any Java libraries it depends on, all the way down to simple machine code.

 If we look at the libraries which ergotool uses you can see they are only